CTV Advertising: Strategies for Success

 Audio Ads

-Audio ads are served during audio streaming on platforms like Spotify or YouTube Music.
-These ads interrupt podcasts or music streams briefly, allowing brands to reach audiences who prefer audio content.
+Audio ads are served during audio streaming on Spotify or YouTube Music.
+These ads briefly interrupt podcasts or music streams, allowing brands to reach audiences who prefer audio content.

 Dynamic Ad Insertion (DAI)